cardano-foundation/CIPs/CIP-0123/README.md

 One of the key requirements for successful disaster recovery will be proper engagement with the community.

-1. Identify block producers who can assist with disaster recovery
+1. Identify stake pool operators (SPOs) who can assist with disaster recovery
-2. Discuss requirements with Intersect's Technical Working Groups and Security Council
+2. Discuss disaster recovery requirements with Intersect's Technical Working Groups and Security Council
-3. Identify and establish the right communications channels with the community
+3. Identify and establish the right communications channels with the community, including Intersect
 4. Set up regular disaster recovery practice sessions